ryansafner/ECON480Fall2018/README.md

 # ECON 480 Fall 2018
-Econometrics lectures for Fall 2018 class at Hood College
+Econometrics lectures for Fall 2018 class at Hood College - to be replaced by [metricsf19](http://github.com/ryansafner/metricsf19) course

 ## For Onlookers